develop-biology/language.development/README.md

 * include single-block expressions (i.e. `functionCalls()` or `indexAccess[]`) and
 * do not contain spaces (i.e. none of the `symbol symbol` autofill logic is enabled in declaration blocks).

 There is no `this`, `self`, etc. all unprefaced symbols in an execution block are prefaced with the current object to which the execution block belongs.
 If no such symbol can be found, the symbol which defines the containing execution block will be searched and so on until all contexts are exhausted.
 It is an error if a symbol is not found in any execution block leading to the current expression.
+See Symbol Resolution, below for more info.

 Members defined within an object's `[]` will only be searched within that object's `{}`.
 No other object within or without shall have access to an object's Internal members.
 The only exception to this is Transcription Factors, which have access to any `[]` they can reach.